jforget/Astro-Sunrise/doc/astronomical-notes.md

 module.

 During spring  2022, there  has been some  problems with  Github's POD converter.
 So I have decided to convert this text to Markdown.
-Now POD version is  no longer maintained,  even if Github's POD  converter has been fixed.
+Now the POD version is  no longer maintained,  even if Github's POD  converter has been fixed.
 So, please refer to the Markdown version.